-We are a new grassroots community organization that came together due to the vision of our founder, Georgia Little Shield, a long-time community activist and former director of the only women's shelter on the Standing Rock Reservation, Pretty Bird Woman House.
+We are a four year old grassroots community organization that came together in 2010 due to the vision of our founder, Georgia Little Shield, a long-time community activist and former director of the only women's shelter on the Standing Rock Reservation, Pretty Bird Woman House.
 Georgia felt that nobody on the Cheyenne River Reservation should go hungry, and that the children should be properly nurtured.

 In 2011 we formed a 501 (c) 3 non-profit organization, Our first step was creating a food pantry, which we first ran out of a small, borrowed trailer.
 Beginning last spring, thanks to the generosity of the Daily Kos blogger community, we were able to move a double wide trailer donated by the Tribe into Isabel and hook up utilities and buy groceries to hold pantry days.